write2kamaljoshi/fabric-pyspark-qa-analytics/README.md

 ### 1. Build-wise Pass Percentage

-Calculates the pass percentage for each build to assess build quality.
+Calculates the pass percentage for each build to assess build quality and identify stable builds.

 ### 2. Top Failing Tests

-Identifies the test cases contributing the highest number of failures.
+Identifies the test cases contributing the highest number of failures, helping teams prioritize investigation efforts.

 ### 3. Slowest Tests Analysis

-Highlights test cases with the highest average execution duration.
+Highlights test cases with the highest average execution duration to identify execution bottlenecks.

 ---